Revealing the Invisible: Coal’s dark cloud over Indiana

 The Ohio Valley is prone to multiple temperature inversions, when air becomes static, and a buildup of air pollution is less likely to disperse.

-Building partnerships for air quality awareness
+Building partnerships and developing outreach for air quality awareness

 The group has more monitors to place and is working to overcome several installation hurdles.
 These include access to electricity and Wi-Fi, in addition to assuaging misgivings by property owners.